amirulshafiq98/mochi_icecream/README.md

 - **Context Factors:** Real-world variables like pricing, type of packaging, and market demographics were not considered.

-- **Panel Variability:** Results depend on the consistency of the untrained sensory panel even though participants shared similar demographic backgrounds
+- **Panel Variability:** Results depend on the consistency of the untrained sensory panel even though participants shared similar demographic backgrounds.